 One study found that patients who require admission to the intensive care unit have significantly higher levels of interleukin-6, interleukin-10, and tumour necrosis factor alpha, and fewer CD4+ and CD8+ T cells.

 Anti-inflammatory/immunosuppressive treatments (e.g., tocilizumab, hydroxychloroquine/chloroquine, Janus kinase inhibitors) are being trialled in COVID-19 patients.
-See our Emerging section for more information.
+See Emerging section for more information.

 Cytokine release syndrome has been reported in children, although cases appear to be rare.
-See section below on paediatric multisystem inflammatory syndrome.
+See section below on paediatric inflammatory multisystem syndrome.

-paediatric multisystem inflammatory syndrome
+paediatric inflammatory multisystem syndrome

-A retrospective review at a centre in Bergamo province, Italy, reports a higher number of cases of Kawasaki-like disease during the COVID-19 epidemic, with a monthly incidence 30 times greater than the monthly incidence of the previous 5 years, and a clear starting point after the first case of COVID-19 was diagnosed.
+A retrospective review at a centre in Bergamo province, Italy, reported a higher number of cases of Kawasaki-like disease during the COVID-19 epidemic, with a monthly incidence 30 times greater than the monthly incidence of the previous 5 years, and a clear starting point after the first case of COVID-19 was diagnosed.
 The clinical and biochemical features of these patients differ from the centre’s historical cohort of patients with Kawasaki disease.
 The authors conclude that there is a strong association between this syndrome and the COVID-19 epidemic.

 A retrospective study in France and Switzerland identified 35 children with fever and acute heart failure possibly associated with this syndrome.
 The median age at admission was 10 years, and comorbidities were present in 28% of children.
 Gastrointestinal symptoms were prominent.
 Inflammation markers were suggestive of cytokine release syndrome and macrophage activation.
 Left ventricular ejection fraction was <30% in one third of patients.
 Some 88% of patients tested positive for SARS-CoV-2.
 All patients were treated with immunoglobulin, and some received corticosteroids.
 All patients recovered.

 While an association between this syndrome and COVID-19 seems plausible based on current evidence, the association is not definitive and further research is required.
 It is not clear yet whether this syndrome is Kawasaki disease with SARS-CoV-2 as the triggering agent, or whether this is a different syndrome.
+The syndrome appears to occur in children who have not manifested the early stages of COVID-19, but appears similar to the later phase of COVID-19 in adults.

 Guidelines for the management of shock in critically ill patients with COVID-19 recommend a conservative fluid strategy (crystalloids preferred over colloids) and a vasoactive agent.
 Noradrenaline (norepinephrine) is the preferred first-line agent, with vasopressin or adrenaline (epinephrine) considered suitable alternatives.
 Vasopressin can be added to noradrenaline if target mean arterial pressure cannot be achieved with noradrenaline alone.
 Dopamine is only recommended as an alternative vasopressor in certain patients (e.g., those with a low risk of bradycardia or tachyarrhythmias).
 Dobutamine is recommended in patients who show evidence of persistent hypoperfusion despite adequate fluid loading and the use of vasopressors.
 Low-dose corticosteroid therapy is recommended for refractory shock.